 Nissan X-Trail review - Engines, performance and drive

-With a streamlined engine lineup, the X-Trail trades performance for improved economy and lower emissions
+With a streamlined engine lineup, the X-Trail trades performance for improved economy and lower emissions.

 The X-Trail is no entertainer, but it’s easy to drive for such a bulky machine, thanks to light steering, an easy six-speed manual gearbox and a raft of safety tech.

-Active Ride Control appears, too, using subtle engine braking to reduce oscillations over particularly bumpy roads, or over urban speed humps.
+Intelligent Ride Control appears, too, using subtle engine braking to reduce oscillations over particularly bumpy roads, or over urban speed humps.
 However, it’s not enough to disguise a slightly fidgety ride on the larger 19-inch alloys fitted to Tekna models.
 Models on smaller wheels are fine, but a Mazda CX-5 is more cosseting and the Skoda Kodiaq is sharper, yet just as smooth-riding.

 You can now specify your X-Trail with Nissan's ProPILOT semi-autonomous driving technology, which allows the car to steer, accelerate and brake autonomously in a single lane on highways and motorways, both in heavy traffic and at cruising speed on the open road.